freezer333/web-foundations/web-foundations/src/http/verbs.md

 ```
 It will connect, and then sit and wait for you to type something.

 Type `GET / HTTP/1.1` and then enter.
 Nothing will come back, because the web server is waiting for more before responding.
-Type `host: example.com`, and again - nothing will come back just yet.
+Type `Host: example.com`, and again - nothing will come back just yet.

 The last requirement of an **HTTP request** is a blank line.
 This tells the server that you are done with the request.
 It's a really low tech delimiter!